doronbl/aws-iot-fleet-provisioning-trusted-user-workshop/README.md

                         --enable-device-defender false \
                         --fleet-provisioning-template-parameters "{\"ThingName\": \"device-client-fp\"}"
 ```
-When done, you lshould be able to see permanent certificate and your Thing registered in AWS IoT Core console.
+When done, you should be able to see permanent certificate and your Thing registered in AWS IoT Core console.